appflux/blog/_posts/2019-05-20-managing-multiple-db-in-rails-6.markdown

 > Here, for counting Cats AR will use the `animals` DB and for counting Users, it will use the `primary_replica`.

 Now, this is a real problem if you have to do this explicitly everywhere in your application.
 AR does provide a way to by default connect to the *reading* role if the request type is GET or HEAD.
 However, if you are doing some INSERTs or UPDATEs in GETs or HEADs, you'll have to be careful to put them in a `connected_to` block.
-This again is not very optimal.
-We'll discuss about these in our next post.
+This again is not very optimal, but we'll discuss about these approaches in our next post.

 ## A few things that it doesn't support yet